cityjson/specs/docs/specs.rst

 Geometry Object having a texture
 ********************************

-To store the textures of surfaces, a Geometry Object may have a member with value "texture", whose value is a hierarchy of arrays (the depth depends on the Geometry object) with integers.
+To store the textures of surfaces, a Geometry Object may have a member with value ``"texture"``, whose value is a hierarchy of arrays (the depth depends on the Geometry object) with integers.

-For each ring of each surface, the first value refers to the the position (0-based) in the "textures" member of the "appearance" member of the CityJSON object; this is to allow geometries having more than one textures.
+For each ring of each surface, the first value refers to the the position (0-based) in the ``"textures"`` member of the ``"appearance"`` member of the CityJSON object; this is to allow geometries having more than one textures.
-The other indices, refer to the UV position of the corresponding vertices (as listed in the "boundaries" member of the geometry).
+The other indices, refer to the UV position of the corresponding vertices (as listed in the ``"boundaries"`` member of the geometry).
 Each array representing a ring therefore has one more value than that to store the vertices.

 .. code-block:: js